-The Safe Harbour agreement, a transatlantic data agreement which allows European citizen's data to be transferred to the US, was declared invalid by the European Court of Justice.
-This will have a knock-on effect on cloud services and/or social networks which currently send customer data back to servers in the US.
-Discussions between the EU and the US continued through 2015 to identify alternative solutions.
+The Safe Harbor agreement, a transatlantic data agreement which allowed European citizen's data to be transferred to the US, was declared invalid by the European Court of Justice.
+This continues to have a knock-on effect on cloud services and/or social networks which currently send customer data back to servers in the US.
+The Privacy Shield was an agreed interim measure and discussions between the EU and the US continued through 2016 to monitor its efficacy and potentially identify alternative solutions.
+IEDR, together with channel partners, continues to monitor developments.